OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Introduction

 To advance fine-grained, bottom-up observations of buildings, we propose an open framework, OpenFACADES, that enriches a variety of building properties from a street-level perspective by leveraging multimodal crowdsourced inputs and open-source MLLMs.
-First, we utilize fully open-source building footprints and SVI to perform visibility simulations that geospatially align and integrate visible building geometries with corresponding SVI shooting locations.
+First, we utilize open-source building footprints and SVI to perform visibility simulations that geospatially align building geometries with corresponding SVI shooting locations.
 Second, we introduce an innovative pipeline that detects individual buildings based on their visible angles and acquires holistic building images using a custom image reprojection method.
 Third, we assemble one of the largest global, multi-attribute building image datasets by combining crowdsourced building attributes with high-quality text descriptions generated by state-of-the-art MLLMs.
 Leveraging this dataset, we are among the first to introduce tailored MLLMs for building profiling through multi-task learning, encompassing both single- and multi-attribute prediction tasks as well as open-vocabulary captioning.
-Furthermore, we present an in-depth comparative analysis of model performance across various hyperparameter settings, cross-city generalization scenarios, and image quality variations, discussing key challenges identified in prior urban studies~\citep{sun2022understanding, hou2025transferred, hou_comprehensive_2022}.
-These experiments serve as the first systematic demonstration of applying multimodal large language models (MLLMs) in building-level studies, paving the way for their broader adoption in urban research.
+Furthermore, we present an in-depth comparative analysis of model performance across various hyperparameter settings, cross-city generalization scenarios, and image quality variations.

 The primary contributions of this work are threefold: \begin{itemize}[topsep=5pt,itemsep=-0.9ex,partopsep=-1ex,parsep=1ex] \item Developed a reproducible methodology that (1) geolocates, detects, and acquires holistic building images from crowdsourced SVI; (2) integrates these images with crowdsourced building data to create an open and structured building image dataset; and (3) enables future scalability by dynamically retrieving the latest available data from these sources.